tmhglnd/mercury/docs/06-shortkeys.md

 ## Customize Shortkeys

 You can customize the shortkeys by opening the `Setup Shortkeys` under `Settings` in the menubar.
+You can also reset to the default key commands.

-- Select the key you would like to customize in the dropdown menu on the top
+1. Select the key you would like to customize in the dropdown menu on the top.
-- Click `change keycommand`, it now displays `waiting for keys...`
+2. Click `change keycommand`, it now displays `waiting for keys...`.
-- Hit the key combination you would like to use for this command and release the keys to store
+3. Hit the key combination you would like to use for this command and release the keys to store.
-- Check if stored correctly in the scroll-menu below.
-Every command displays the shortcut and keycode
+4. Check if stored correctly in the scroll-menu below.
+Every command displays the shortcut and keycode.